Stuart Forster reviews a Snugpak Torrent Jacket.

 Alternatively, if the weather is proving changeable, the hood can be rolled away.
 Doing that is easy.
-It involves peeling the Velcro then stuffing the hood into a compartment in the collar, which is lined with soft, black material.
+It involves peeling the Velcro and then stuffing the hood into a compartment in the collar, which is lined with soft, black material.
 A thin strip of Velcro then seals away the hood.

-The jacket features two large pockets with zips on its outside.
+The jacket features two large pockets with zips on the outside.
 The sizable pockets were large enough for me to put my hands in while walking on chilly days and to carry the bits and bobs that I like to have with me on a day-to-day basis.